f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 For tenant1 to have console access you must first set a password for that user using the command **system aaa authentication users user <tenant-name> config set-password password**.
-When prompted enter the desired password for this tenant’s console access.
-Next set the tenants **expiry-date** to **-1** (no expiration date) and then **commit** to enable the changes.
+When prompted, enter the desired password for this tenant’s console access.
+Next, set the tenants **expiry-date** to **-1** (no expiration date) and then **commit** to enable the changes.

 .. code-block:: bash